gsheppar/Prisma-SD-WAN-Deploy-Make/README.md

 # Prisma SD-WAN Push and Deploy (Preview)
 GUI application to help push out Prisma SD-WAN sites from a CSV database and Jinja base file.
 Also, there is an application to help create the Jinja base file and CSV database if you want to customize your own.

+THIS TOOL now also has a SAAS offering at https://sdwandevops.com

 Preview Image of Make Program
 ![alt text](./Images/Make.png "screenshot")